Kakashi505/frontend/MYFANS_JP_ENHANCEMENTS.md

 ---

-**Note**: All enhancements maintain backward compatibility and the existing UI structure while adding comprehensive MyFans.jp functionality.
+**Note**: All enhancements maintain backward compatibility and the existing UI structure while adding comprehensive OnlyU.jp functionality.
 The system is ready for production deployment with proper backend integration.